Internet-Enabled RTPS

 Running an RtpsRelay relay cluster with RTPS in the cloud leads to a bootstrapping problem since multicast is not supported in the cloud.
 One option is to not use RTPS for discovery.
 Another option is to run a single well-known relay that allows the other relays to discover each other.
 A third option is to use a program translates multicast to unicast.

 RTPS uses UDP which typically cannot be load balanced effectively due to the way NAT bindings work.
 Consequently, each RtpsRelay server must have a public IP address.
 Load balancing can be achieved by having the participants choose a relay according to a load balancing policy.
-To illustrate, each relay could also run an HTTP server which does nothing but serve the public IP address of the relay.
-These simple web servers would be exposed via a centralized load balancer.
+To support this usage, the RtpsRelay includes a web server which can be configured to serve the public IP address of the relay.
+These web server ports would be exposed via a centralized load balancer.
 A participant, then, could access the HTTP load balancer to select a relay.

 Interactive Connectivity Establishment (ICE) is protocol for establishing connectivity between a pair of hosts that are separated by at least one firewall that performs network address translation.
 ICE can be thought of as an optimization for situations that require an RtpsRelay.
 The success of ICE depends on the firewall(s) that separate the hosts.